Skip to content

 Key Designs

-1. Multi-Angle Multi-Scale Gray-Level Co-occurrence Matrix (MAS-GLCM):
+1. Multi-Angle Multi-Scale Gray Level Co-occurrence Matrix (MAS-GLCM): Creating a content-agnostic degradation fingerprint.

-• Base formula: \(x_{t-1} = x_t - \alpha_t x_{res}^\theta - \frac{\beta_t^2}{\bar{\beta}_t} \epsilon^\theta + \delta_t x_{lq}\)
+\[x_{t-1} = x_t - \alpha_t x_{res}^\theta - \frac{\beta_t^2}{\bar{\beta}_t} \epsilon^\theta + \delta_t x_{lq}\]

-3. Degradation-Generation Bridging Loss:
+3. Degradation-Generation Bridging Loss: Welding the degradation fingerprint into diffusion features.

 Loss & Training

-• Generation stage: Standard denoising loss (noise prediction + residual prediction).
+• Generation Stage: Standard denoising loss (noise prediction + residual prediction).

-• Bridging stage: Denoising + feature alignment + degradation classification.
+• Bridging Stage: Denoising + feature alignment + degradation classification.

 Key Experimental Results